pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A pessimist sees only the dark side of the clouds, and mopes; a philosopher sees both sides, and  shrugs; an optimist doesn't see the clouds at all - he's walking on them."
 --Leonard Louis Levinson

+"The criticism goes like this: You told everyone they're special.
+They don't have to do anything to earn that 'special'.
+That's what's wrong with our country.
+That's what's wrong with children today.
+&emsp;&emsp;&emsp;I'm sure by then Fred had heard the criticisms, but it's not talking about entitlement, and if you don't believe that everyone has inherent value, you might as well go against the fundamental notion of Christianity, that you are the beloved son or daughter of God.
+&emsp;&emsp;&emsp;At the very end of Fred's very last commencement speech he said what he meant when he said 'You are special:'"
+<blockquote>"And what that ultimately means, of course, is that you don't ever have to do anything sensational for people to love you."</blockquote>
+"It is really a matter of believing that you're endowed by your creator with good."
+--Junlei Li, Fred Rogers Center

 "I do not think much of a man who is not wiser today than he was yesterday."
-–Abraham Lincoln
+--Abraham Lincoln

 "Whatever you are, be a good one."
-–Abraham Lincoln
+--Abraham Lincoln

+"Dice no se, entonces aprendes todo."
+"Say you do not know, and then you learn everything."
+--Louie 3.3

 "Whatever you may be sure of, be sure of this, that you are dreadfully like other people."
 --James Russell Lowell